update/update/docs/tutorial.md

 # Tutorial

 The following intro only skims the surface of what update has to offer.
-For a more in-depth introduction, we highly recommend visiting the [getting started guide][getting-started].
+For a more in-depth introduction, we highly recommend visiting the [getting started guide](https://github.com/taunus/getting-started).

 **Create an updater**